Minerals in Food: Benefits, Sources and Why We Need Them

 • Greater risk for health problems such as stroke, heart disease and cognitive impairment

-Risks and Side Effects
+Risks and side effects

 Can you consume too much minerals?
 It’s possible if you take supplements, however food sources of minerals are not likely to lead to toxicity.

-Supplements are most likely to cause side effects when when they are taken in high doses or in combinations with prescribed medicines.
+Supplements are most likely to cause side effects when they are taken in high doses or in combinations with prescribed medicines.

 Some supplements can interact with prescription drugs in ways that might cause problems or make the drugs less effective.
 This means that you shouldn’t take supplements in place of, or in combination with, prescribed medications without talking to your doctor first.

-Be especially careful about taking new supplements if you’re taking medications like blood thinners, antidepressants, birth control pills or chemotherapy drugs to treat cancer — or if you’re pregnant.
+Be especially careful about taking new supplements if you’re taking medications like blood thinners, antidepressants, birth control pills or chemotherapy drugs to treat cancer, or if you’re pregnant.

 Conclusion